TiberAICommunity/.github/profile/README.md

 ## ⚠️ Disclaimer

-This is an unofficial product by Intel or Intel Tiber AI cloud, registered trademarks are the property of their respective owners.
+This is not an official product by Intel or Intel Tiber AI cloud, registered trademarks are the property of their respective owners.

 ## 📫 Join the Community